bootstrapworld/curriculum/lessons/Data-Science/standard-deviation/langs/en-us/slides.md

 # Data Exploration Project (Standard Deviation){style="font-size:27pt"}

 - *It’s time to add to your @starter-file{exploration-project}.*
-- Locate the "Measures of Center" section of your Exploration Project.
-Type in the the standard deviations you just identified.
+- Locate the "Measures of Center and Spread" section of your Exploration Project.
+Type the standard deviations you just identified into the tables for the corresponding columns.
-- Now, add your interpretation of the standard deviation and record any questions that emerged.
+- Now, add your interpretations of the standard deviations and record any questions that emerged in the "My Questions" section at the end of the slide deck.

 ---
 {layout="Synthesize"}